Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Woolgoolga - Arrawarra had a median taxpayer income of $43,336 and an average of $53,314.
+AreaSearch's latest postcode level ATO data released for financial year 2022 shows Woolgoolga - Arrawarra SA2 had a median taxpayer income of $43,336 and an average of $53,314.
 These figures are lower than the national averages.
 The Rest of NSW has a median income of $49,459 and an average of $62,998.
-Considering Wage Price Index growth of 12.61% since financial year 2022, estimated incomes for September 2025 would be approximately $48,801 (median) and $60,037 (average).
-Census data indicates that household, family, and personal incomes in Woolgoolga - Arrawarra fall between the 23rd and 24th percentiles nationally.
-Income analysis reveals that 30.7% of the population, equating to 4,651 individuals, have incomes within the $1,500 - $2,999 range, similar to the surrounding region at 29.9%.
-Housing affordability is severe, with only 83.6% of income remaining, ranking at the 24th percentile nationally.
+Based on Wage Price Index growth of 12.61% since financial year 2022, estimated incomes as of September 2025 would be approximately $48,801 (median) and $60,037 (average).
+Census data indicates household, family, and personal incomes in Woolgoolga - Arrawarra fall between the 23rd and 23rd percentiles nationally.
+Income analysis reveals 30.7% of the population (4,651 individuals) have incomes within the $1,500 - 2,999 range, similar to surrounding regions at 29.9%.
+Housing affordability pressures are severe with only 83.6% of income remaining, ranking at the 23rd percentile.

 Frequently Asked Questions - Income